In a nutshell

 National Gallery

-The National Gallery exclusively exhibits paintings – around 2,000 works by international artists from different eras.
+The National Gallery is dedicated entirely to painting, with around 2,000 works by international artists spanning different eras.

-The National Gallery is one of the most visited museums in London and is located in the famous Trafalgar Square, the entrance is also free.
+This is one of the most famous museums of London, located in the iconic Trafalgar Square.
+Entry is free.

 free